Templates

 Know how long the licence lasts: For both parties, it is important to clearly understand how and when the licence could come to an end to avoid an unexpected, sudden stop in licence fees or software use, so this should be documented in a software licence agreement (as provisions relating to term and termination rights).

-What information does a software licence agreement include?
+What information does this software licence agreement template include?

 Key provisions: This software licence agreement template contains key provisions in relation to: